jasonkeene/playground/cpp-how-to-program/progress.md

 ## [C++ How to Program](http://www.amazon.com/dp/0133378713)

- - [ ] 1.
-Introduction to Computers and C++
- - [ ] 2.
-Introduction to C++ Programming; Input/Output and Operators
- - [ ] 3.
-Introduction to Classes, Objects and Strings
- - [ ] 4.
-Control Statements: Part 1; Assignment, ++ and -- Operators
- - [ ] 5.
-Control Statements: Part 2; Logical Operators
- - [ ] 6.
-Functions and an Introduction to Recursion
- - [ ] 7.
-Class Templates array and vector; Catching Exceptions
  - [x] 8.
 Pointers
      - [x] 8.1 Introduction
      - [x] 8.2 Pointer Varible Declarations and Initialization